-I created this Chicken Piccata Pasta when I needed a quick meal with ingredients I had in my kitchen.
-Chicken tenders, lemon juice and penne pasta married perfectly for this speedy dinner recipe.
+Chicken Piccata Pasta is a quick, flavorful meal made with ingredients typically found in my kitchen.
+Chicken tenders, lemon juice, capers, and penne pasta marry perfectly in this Italian inspired dinner recipe.

 Chicken Piccata Pasta

 Our local Junior League cookbook, Winners, is full of treasures.
 The Eastwood Salad, Pesto Pasta, Beef Tenderloin, and Chicken Piccata are some of my favorite recipes.
 I can make the chicken piccata without cracking open the cookbook as it’s quite simple plus I’ve made it a zillion times.